 Shares in Premier Foods closed down more than 4 pence, or 42%, at 5.8p.

 New chief executive Michael Clarke has outlined five key priorities for the business in the short term.

 These are agreeing a refinancing plan, improving sales and marketing, reducing the size of Premier's portfolio, reducing costs, and investing in eight "power brands" that they feel have the best growth prospects.

 The eight brands are Ambrosia, Batchelor's, Bisto, Hovis, Lloyd Grossman, Mr Kipling, Oxo and Sharwood's.

-Mr Clarke, who had previously been president of Kraft Foods Europe, took the helm at Premier Foods on 1 September.'Mettle tested'
+Mr Clarke, who had previously been president of Kraft Foods Europe, took the helm at Premier Foods on 1 September.